 You might be able to overcome such a denial if your institution can verify that you will still be permitted to enroll and register for courses at the time you are able to enter the United States.

-Your student visa will likely be denied if you are unable to provide evidence of sufficient finances to cover the expenses listed on your I-20 or DS-2019 form.
-Financial evidence must show liquid assets.
-A liquid asset is one that is immediately available for use, like cash.
+Your student visa will likely be denied by the U.S. consulate if you are unable to provide evidence of sufficient finances to cover the expenses listed on your I-20 or DS-2019 form, including tuition and living expenses.
+Financial evidence must show liquid assets; that is, one that is immediately available for use, like cash as opposed to real estate or fine art.

 One of the most common reasons applicants are denied student visas to the United States is that consular officers doubt their intent to return home upon completion of the academic program.
 Consular officers are advised to look at a variety of factors when making this determination.
-These can include the existence of bank accounts, future employment opportunities, and written statements by family about future plans to return.
+These can include the existence of bank accounts in the home country, future employment opportunities there, and written statements by family about future plans to return.

 It can be difficult to provide this type of evidence if you are a young student who has not yet established strong ties with your home country outside of your relationships.
-Consular officers understand this, but denials still occur, and it is important for you to prepare enough documentation to at least support an intent to return home.
+Consular officers understand this, but denials still occur, and it is important for you to prepare enough documentation to at least create a realistic argument for why you intend to return home.

-All nonimmigrant visa applicants are required to undergo a security check on the Consular Lookout and Security System (CLASS) database to see if their name has been tagged for any reason.
+All nonimmigrant visa applicants are required to undergo a security check in various government databases to see if their name has been tagged for any reason.

 If your name has been tagged on this system, you can be denied a student visa, depending on the reason.
 If you are coming to the United States to study a technologically or politically sensitive topic, you might have to pass an additional security clearance before receiving your visa.
 This might not result in a denial, but it will most likely delay the processing time of your application.
 Students often have to defer their admission for a semester or a year when this happens.

 If you have been found to meet one of the grounds of inadmissibility to the United States, your student visa will be denied.
-Common charges of inadmissibility include criminal convictions and/or prior overstays in the United States that surpassed 180 days.
+Common charges of inadmissibility include criminal convictions, past use of fraud, and/or prior overstays in the United States that surpassed 180 days.

 If your student visa is denied, the consular officer should inform you of the reasons both verbally and in writing.
 Carefully review this decision.